ayushipanigrahi/Ecommerse-Sales-Analysis/README.md

 # Ecommerse-Sales-Analysis
 The primary objective of this project is to analyze online sales data by creating an interactive dashboard using Power BI.

+Tools used: Microsoft Excel, Microsoft Power BI

 Steps include: